 Feds and state probe suspended county attorney's handling of funds

-A forfeiture account once managed by suspended Rockingham County Attorney James Reams is being eyed by state and federal investigators probing his office.
-(JAMES A. KIMBALL/FILE PHOTO)
+BRENTWOOD — A forfeiture account once controlled by embattled Rockingham County Attorney James Reams is being scrutinized as part of the state and federal investigation into his office, the New Hampshire Union Leader has learned.

 Thousands of dollars of that money has been doled out to local police departments that aided in investigating the liquor-offense or gambling cases, while also covering expenses at the county attorney's office for staff training, equipment and office supplies, county finance records show.